Single Point Mooring (SPM) Systems Explained: Types and Components

 - Offshore refineries

-- LNG and condensate transfer (specialized applications)
+- LNG and condensate transfer in specialized applications

 Why Are SPM Systems Used?

-SPM systems offer several advantages:
+SPM systems offer several important operational advantages:

 - Accommodation of Very Large Crude Carriers (VLCCs)